Hotmoka/hotmoka/README.md

                                       .build();
 ```

-configures a node that uses the quantum-resistant qtesla-p-I algorithm as default signature algorihtm,
+configures a node that uses the quantum-resistant qtesla-p-I algorithm as default signature algorithm,
 while

 ```java